Bunbury, Western Australia: Sport

-Health
+Bunbury has three clubs in the South West Soccer Association: the Bunbury Dynamos, Bunbury United and Hay Park United.

 Transport

 Bunbury Airport services Greater Bunbury and is located 8 km southeast of the city centre.

 TransWA provides rail and coach services from Bunbury Terminal: Australind train, GS3, SW1 and SW2 to Bunbury and services south from Bunbury and South West Coach Lines provides coach services to and from Bunbury.
 Bus services in Greater Bunbury are run by TransBunbury with 10 routes.

 National Route 1 provides road access to the wider region, and includes: